thayer/engs50/index.md

   * use of git for source-code management

 The first few weeks of this course are a crash course in Unix and C.

-After that, you'll build your very own Search Engine application!!
+Please be sure to follow the [CS50 coding style]({{site.resources}}/CodingStyle.html) in all your C assignments.

-Finally, you'll join a team of other students to design, build, document, and test a large software project.
+Finally, you'll join a team of other students to design, build, document, and test a large software project -- your very own Search Engine !!